The process and content are without parallel. As B.H. Roberts said 100 years ago, “Match it!” Turns out, the Book of Mormon is matchless.

 Brian Hales addresses anti-Mormon arguments:

-Critics suggest Oliver isn’t a credible witness, given his use of diving rods.
+Critics suggest Oliver isn’t a credible witness, given his use of divining rods.
 From this article below you find that people all over the world — including in the highly educated and hardly superstitious United Kingdom — still use such divining rods.

 These rods are used for one reason: they work for unknown reasons.
 Diving rods aren’t used by crazy, superstitious people with imaginations so wild they’ll believe anything.
 Instead, this is a predictable practice that was linked to finding things.